Two men set off bomb in restaurant in Canada; 15 wounded

 Police posted a photograph on Twitter showing two people with dark zip-up hoodies walking into an establishment.
 One appeared to be carrying an object.

 Peel Police said one suspect was in his mid-20s, stocky, and wore dark blue jeans and a dark zip-up hoody pulled over his head, with black cloth covering his face.
-The second was thin, and wore faded blue jeans, a grey t-shirt and a dark zip-up hoody over his head, also with his face covered.
+The second was thin, and wore faded blue jeans, a gray t-shirt and a dark zip-up hoody over his head, also with his face covered.

 Roads in the area were closed and a large police presence was at the scene, with heavily armed tactical officers arriving as part of the large emergency response, local media reported.

 Mississauga is Canada’s sixth-largest city, with a population of 700,000 people, situated on Lake Ontario about 20 miles (32 km) west of Toronto.
+Bombay Bhel is an Indian restaurant chain in the metro area of Mississauga.

+India’s Foreign Minister Sushma Swaraj said in a tweet that the she was in constant touch with the Consul General in Toronto and the Indian High Commissioner in Canada and that the missions would work round the clock.

-Reporting by Brendan O'Brien, Denny Thomas, editing by Robert Birsel, Larry King
+Reporting by Brendan O'Brien, Denny Thomas; Editing by Robert Birsel, Larry King